microbox/microbox.github.io/README.md

 ### Don't use docker like a Virtual Machine
 Really, you shouldn't put the whole OS into the docker image at most of the time.
 Docker is using Linux [namespace (cgroup)](http://en.wikipedia.org/wiki/Cgroups) to isolate the processes.
 It's more like a process management tool.
 Most of the files are not required to run your application.
 You don't need include them when you ship your image as a service.
-If you want to see what's happen in the container, please use [nsenter](https://github.com/jpetazzo/nsenter) instead ssh into the container.
+If you want to see what's happen in the container, please use [nsenter](https://github.com/jpetazzo/nsenter) or `docker exec` in Docker 1.3.

 ### I want more **Microbox** images